Academic Resource Center Director

 NYU Shanghai Global Writing & Speaking Fellows provide academic support and enrichment for the students at NYU Shanghai.
 Fellows provide support in writing, speaking, and general academic skills.
 They work closely with faculty, and they tutor, teach, and collaborate with different university departments to spearhead projects and initiatives that enrich the student academic experience and university community at large.
 Fellows also have the opportunity to work on their own writing and research projects over the course of the academic year.
 Find out more about how to apply to be a Global Writing & Speaking Fellow.

-NYU, BA - East Asian Studies; minor in French
+New York University, BA – East Asian Studies; minor in French

 Bard College, BA – Written Arts and Asian Studies